better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

     cargo run -p radicle-keyutil -- --filename ~/.radicle-seed/secret.key

-In order for people to connect to the seed node from the internet, you'll have to allow incomming connections for the following ports:
+In order for people to connect to the seed node from the internet, you'll have to allow incoming connections for the following ports:

   - `UDP:12345`  - for peer data exchange
   - `TCP:80`     - for the seed node UI